ocademy-ai/jupyterbook-docker-dev/Readme.md

 ```

-## [if you want to challenge youself] If you want to build the image from Dockerfile:
+## if you want to challenge youself

+This is optional.
+If you want to build the image from Dockerfile:

 ```bash
 sudo  echo '{ "features": { "buildkit": true } }' | sudo tee /etc/docker/daemon.json && sudo service docker restart